Do dogs need fruits and veggies?

 4. Dr. Amy Anderson of West Fargo (N.D.)
 Animal Hospital

 5. It’s important to note the close relationship between the dog food industry and the veterinary industry in the United States.
 The textbook Small Animal Clinical Nutrition is co-authored by seven people who were employed by or affiliated with Hill’s Science Diet, according to Ted Kerasote in the book Pukka’s Promise.
 An eighth author was affiliated with a pharmaceutical company.
 Hills gives this book to vet students for free, and inside it states that dry dog food typically contains 30 to 60 percent carbohydrates and causes no adverse effects.
-For more information, see the section “Dogs are not meant to eat corn” in my post on the health benefits of raw dog food.

 6. Erik Axelsson, Abhirami Ratnakumar, Maja-Louise Arendt, Khurram Maqbool, Matthew T. Webster, Michele Perloski, Olof Liberg, Jon M. Arnemo, Åke Hedhammar and Kerstin Lindblad-Toh.
 “The genomic signature of dog domestication reveals adaptation to a starch-rich diet” Nature International Weekly Journal of Science (online January 23, 2013)